 In fact, I initially shared my personal story about how I became a full-time blogger on Pinterest in one of my first blog posts explaining how to quit a job you hate.

 When I first wrote that article, I was still at the job I dreaded and haven’t made any money online yet.
 However, as I got more questions about Pinterest and blogging, I updated the post and shared my journey to show readers that after 1 year of learning how to use Pinterest for blogging, I left my banking job to make a full-time income online!

 It’s a strange title to have, but you can consider me a “Pinterest blogger” since most of my traffic comes from this medium.

 Starting a Blog on Pinterest

 Now, if you haven’t started your blog yet, then I highly recommend starting one as soon as possible.
 This is your first step to monetizing with Pinterest!

-You can read my story of how I was able to quit my job and earn a full-time income of six figures as a full-time blogger on Pinterest within 18 months of starting!
-I was actually very surprised that I doubled my income since 2019, and earned over $200,000 blogging in 2021!
+You can also read my other story of how to become a blogger and get paid a salary of six figures, which I did within 18 months of starting my blog!
+I was actually very surprised that I doubled my income since 2019, and earned over net $200,000 blogging in 2021.

 I know you’re super excited, so let’s help you get started!
 Here are the steps to starting a Pinterest blog and account today.

-Make sure to Pin this to your Pinterest board here so you can refer back to a detailed guide on how to start a profitable Pinterest blog!
+PIN (OR BOOKMARK) THIS PAGE: Make sure to Pin this to your Pinterest board here so you can refer back to a detailed guide on how to use Pinterest for blogging!